 Packet-based timing methods can provide the usual frequency transfer, or they can also provide ToD transfer, or the transfer of a common phase.
-The second version of the Precision Time Protocol, PTPv2 (otherwise known as IEEE 1588v213), has been developed with many telecommunication applications in mind, and DPSync, when acting in a packet-timing mode, uses PTP as the transport method to carry timing data between the GM clock and the ordinary clocks.
+The second version of the Precision Time Protocol (PTP), IEEE 1588-200813, has been developed with many telecommunication applications in mind, and DPSync, uses PTP as the transport method to carry timing data between the GM clock and the ordinary clocks.